mathsy-tech/.github/profile/README.md

 ## Welcome to mathsy! 🚀

-mathsy is an AI-powered mathematics education platform that focuses on creating digital exam-prep textbooks
+mathsy is an AI-powered mathematics education platform that focuses on creating digital exam-prep textbooks.
+Our textbooks allow for a truly interactive learning experience where students can engage with their own personalised AI tutor throughout, allowing for a richer learning experience.

 ### Our Projects 📚